idenfy/Documentation/pages/FAQ.md

 an additional identification after a successful one.
 Also, iDenfy recommends restricting token generation for user if a previous one is not yet expired.

+- ##### When identification process is complete?
+Identification process by default has 2 attempts.
+If You tried to identify yourself, and all 2 attempts in a row were unsuccessful, your identification process is complete (unsuccessfully).
+If You get successful identification per 2 attempts, your identification process is complete (successfully).
+If your session time exceeds, your identification process is complete (unsuccessfully).
+Sometimes users can interrupt the identification process by closing the browser window, in this case the identification process is still not complete.
+It completes when session time expires.
+So, our manual reviewer team can’t review identification immediately because session time hasn't expired and identification hasn't appeared in our system.

 ## Generating token FAQ's

 - ##### What is the difference between expiryTime and sessionLength parameters?
 And what do they do?